 While they are both extreme sensitizers, PPD is more likely to cause an allergic reaction than TDS (source).

-Most of the other hair dyes in the Aveda Hair Color Ingredients (with the exception of 2,4-diaminophenoxyethanol hydrochloride) are strong sensitizers as classified by the SCCS.
+Most of the other hair dyes in Aveda permanent hair color are strong sensitizers, as classified by the SCCS.
+The exception is 2,4-diaminophenoxyethanol hydrochloride which has been classified as a moderate sensitizer.

-Conclusion about Aveda Hair Color Ingredients
+Conclusion about Aveda hair color ingredients

 Free 5-Day Hair Color Email Course